PDXPythonPirates/pythonpirates.org/README.md

 # Portand Python Pirates Website

-This the home for the content files used to create the [PDX Python Pirates][pdxpirates] website.
+This is the home for the content files used to create the [PDX Python Pirates][pdxpirates] website.

 The content is written in [Markdown][markdown] and rendered to static HTML using [Hugo][hugo_site], a static site generation tool.